snippetbucket/install-confluence-centos/README.md

 than after in case new database creation required, just sudo su confluence, than createdb confluence_db2... and so on.

+Confluence Server REST API, To enable the remote API:

+    1. Choose the configuration/seeting icon , then choose General Configuration
+    2. Click Further Configuration in the left-hand panel.
+    3. Click Edit.
+    4. Click the check box next to Remote API (XML-RPC & SOAP).
+    5. Click Save.

 # Master trouble fixer by snippetbucket.com

 In case fail to install and get isseu of MDbean or mailer issues or any crash during new instance settting up